Doxycycline (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, asthma, lupus, or if you have had an allergy to sulfites.
-Tell your doctor if you have had surgery on your stomach, or if you have or had a yeast or fungus infection in your mouth or vagina.
+- Tell your doctor if you have kidney disease, liver disease, asthma, or an allergy to sulfites.
+Tell your doctor if you had surgery on your stomach, or if you have a history of yeast infections.

 Possible Side Effects While Using This Medicine